 2008 July - Ram Baran Yadav becomes Nepal's first president.

-2008 August - Maoist leader Prachanda forms coalition government, with Nepali Congress going into opposition.
+2008 August - Maoist leader Pushpa Kamal Dahal aka Prachanda forms coalition government, with Nepali Congress going into opposition.

 Maoists leave government

-2009 May - Prime Minister Prachanda resigns in a row with President Yadav.
-Maoists leave government after other parties oppose integration of former rebel fighters into national army.
+2009 May - Prime Minister Prachanda resigns following a row with President Yadav over the integration of former rebel fighters into the military.

-Gurkha veterans with at least four years' service in the British army are given permission to settle in the UK.
+2009 May - Britain announces that Gurkha veterans with at least four years' service in the British army will be allowed to settle in the UK.

-2009 December - Four people are killed in clashes triggered by Maoist-led land grab in far west, giving rise to fears for peace process.
+2009 December - Four people are killed in clashes triggered by a Maoist-led land grab in the far west, giving rise to fears for peace process.